 Here’s how you can trade the Euro Stoxx 50

 The EuroStoxx 50 is widely available as the underlying market for futures and options, both exchange-traded and OTC.
-It is also quoted by CFD trading and financial spread betting companies and is readily replicated by ETF providers.
+It is also quoted by Contracts for Difference and financial spread betting companies and is readily replicated by Exchange Traded Fund providers.
 Variants of the EuroStoxx 50 are also available – e.g. with specific sectors removed and replaced, or extended to all European bourses using the similar stock selection criteria.Advertisement